Through accepting our experiences—both triumphs and challenges, we all have the power to transform not just our own lives, but the world around us.

 Format: Keynote or workshop

-When Embracing Change is Your Superpower
+Turning Change Into Your Superpower

 Format: Keynote or workshop